 This potentially could lead to new products or consumer electronics that can perfectly mimic the appearance of precious metals.
 Other products could be developed for architectural applications that require coatings with a metallic appearance.
 Vargas notes that in the solar industry, for example, chirped multilayer reflectors could be used as back layers supporting the active or light-absorbing medium, to improve the absorption of the back-reflected light.

 The article, "Visible light reflection spectra from cuticle layered materials," by Cristian Campos-Fernández, Daniel E. Azofeifa, Marcela Hernández-Jiménez, Adams Ruiz-Ruiz and William E. Vargas appears in the journal Optical Materials Express.

 EDITOR'S NOTE: High-resolution images of the beetles are available upon request.
-Please contact Angela Stark, email@example.com.
+Please contact Lyndsay Meyer, email@example.com.

 About Optical Materials Express

 Optical Materials Express (OMEx) is OSA's newest peer-reviewed, open-access journal focusing on the synthesis, processing and characterization of materials for applications in optics and photonics.
 OMEx, which launched in April 2011, primarily emphasizes advances in novel optical materials, their properties, modeling, synthesis and fabrication techniques; how such materials contribute to novel optical behavior; and how they enable new or improved optical devices.
 For more information, visit www.OpticsInfoBase.org/OMEx.